mhBrice/thesis/article2/article2.md

 balsamea* and *Picea mariana*; two pioneer, *Betula papyrifera* and *Populus tremuloides*).
 The transitions between states can result from various combinations of increases in basal area through tree recruitment and growth and decreases in basal area through mortality and logging.
-We measured recruitment as the increase in basal area from new trees that had reached or exceeded the threshold diameter of 9.1 cm.
-Growth was measured as the increase in tree basal area between consecutive surveys.
+We measured the contribution of recruitment as the increase in basal area resulting from new trees that had reached or exceeded the threshold diameter of 9.1 cm (i.e., the sum of tree basal area of all individuals of a species that were recruited between consecutive surveys).
+Growth was measured as the increase in tree basal area for all individuals that were already present in the previous survey.
 During the surveys, tree vitality was characterised.
 We used this information to separate mortality as either due to harvesting or to any other causes and measured the loss in basal area that resulted from each of these two mortality processes.